anynines/a9s-kubernetes-training/website/docs/postgresql/40-building-the-pg-stateful-set/35-stateful-set-init.md

     statefulset.kubernetes.io/pod-name="postgresql-sfs-1"  Identified this Pod to a secondary.
       Executing pg_basebackup...
-    pg_basebackup: error: could not connect to server: could not translate host name "postgresql-primary.pg.svc.cluster.local" to address: Name or service not known
+    pg_basebackup: error: could not connect to server: could not translate host name "postgresql-primary.k8s-training.svc.cluster.local" to address: Name or service not known
       Failed to execute pg_basebackup.

 The reason for this is simple: **there is no replication user, yet**.